Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ## DynamoDB - DAX

-- DAX = Fully Managed, highly avaliable, seamless in memory cache nodes for DynamoDB
+- DAX = Fully Managed, highly available, seamless in memory cache nodes for DynamoDB
 - Create DAX nodes
 - Microseconds latency for cached reads & queries
 - Solves too many reads problem
 - Has TTL, (default 5 minutes = 300 sec)
 - Support for Multi-AZ (3 nodes required for high availability)
 - DAX can be combined with ElastiCache in an architecture
-- Has encryption capabilites (at rest, in transit)
+- Has encryption capabilities (at rest, in transit)
 - IAM Service role required for DynamoDB access

 ## DynamoDB - TTL